isabelyoung03/Uni-Final-Year-Project/README.md

 ## Single-Agent and Multi-Agent Search in Maze Games by Isabel Young

 This is a Python project using Pygame to model agents using different search algorithms in a maze game of my own design.
-I have implemented a simple reflex agent, as well as model-based agents that use the following search algorithms:
+I have implemented a simple reflex agent, as well as goal-based agents that use the following search algorithms:
 - Breadth-first search
 - Depth-first search
 - Uniform-cost search